pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 in its consistency boundary, and to tag new decisions.

 Enduring objects can have command methods decorated with the library's :ref:`event decorator <Event decorator>`.
 Calling a decorated command method will generate a new tagged decision.
-The command method body contribute to defining a projection of tagged events into the current state of the enduring object.
+The method body will be used to project tagged events into the current state of the enduring object.

 Enduring object subclasses must be associated with an :class:`~eventsourcing.dcb.domain.InitialDecision` class whose attributes match the arguments of its initializer ``__init__()`` method.
 This association can be made